-The Fund seeks to achieve its investment objective by investing in securities that SL Advisors, LLC, the Fund's investment sub-advisor (the "Sub-Advisor"), expects to increase in value with increased U.S. inflation or with expectations of higher inflation in the future.
-The Fund primarily invests in the common stock of companies within sectors and/or asset classes that the Sub-Advisor believes to have a strong positive correlation to inflation, including but not limited to real estate, infrastructure, energy, basic materials and commodities.
+Under normal market conditions, the Fund invests at least 80% of its net assets (plus borrowings for investment purposes) in exchange-traded equity securities of "real assets" companies.
+The Fund defines "real assets" companies as those in energy, materials, industrials, real estate and utility sectors.
+A third-party service provider retained by SL Advisors, LLC, the Fund's investment sub-advisor (the "Sub-Advisor"), determines whether a company falls within the energy, materials, industrials, real estate and utility sectors based on the Global Industry Classification Standard.
+The Fund seeks to achieve its investment objective by investing in securities of real assets companies that the Sub-Adviser expects to increase in value with increased U.S. inflation or with expectations of higher inflation in the future.
 The Fund may invest in the common stocks of domestic and foreign companies listed on a U.S. exchange, including American Depositary Receipts ("ADRs") and real estate investment trusts ("REITs"), and may invest in companies of any market capitalization.
 The Fund may also invest in exchange traded funds ("ETFs") to gain exposure to a sector or asset class when obtaining the desired exposure is not available through investment in common stocks or when investment indirectly through an ETF would otherwise be beneficial to the Fund.
-These ETFs may invest in derivative instruments such as futures, options and swaps.